FDio/csit/docs/report/introduction/methodology_multi_core_speedup.rst

 the same amount of received packet load and does the same amount of packet processing work.
-This is achieved by evenly distributing per interface type (e.g. physical, virtual) receive queues over VPP workers using default VPP round- robin mapping and by loading these queues with the same amount of packet flows.
+This is achieved by evenly distributing per interface type (e.g. physical, virtual) receive queues over VPP workers using default VPP round-robin mapping and by loading these queues with the same amount of packet flows.

 If number of VPP workers is higher than number of physical or virtual